 The Medici were the most celebrated family of the Renaissance era.
 Florence is synonymous with the Medici and the Medici is synonymous with Florence.

 Everything the Medici owned, created, and commissioned is gorgeous.
 If you’re an art lover or fan of Renaissance history, the Medici palaces should be on your itinerary for Florence.

-The palaces are somewhat craggy and rusticated on the outside.
+The palaces are somewhat craggy and rusticated on the outside, as was the fashion of the day.
 But inside, the palaces hold some of the Italy’s best art, including opulent Renaissance paintings, frescos, and sculptures.

 The Medici ruled Florence for nearly 300 years.
 They were bankers, politicians, and art patrons.
 Some of the Medici became cardinals and popes.